favonia/cloudflare-ddns/README.markdown

 #### Route through a specific host interface

 Use this when the updater runs in Docker and should route all outbound requests through a particular host network interface.
-This is useful when you want Cloudflare-based providers (`cloudflare.doh`, `cloudflare.dot`) or other IP detection websites (`url:<url>`) to see the public IPs via a specific interface.
+This is useful when you want Cloudflare-based providers (`cloudflare.trace`, `cloudflare.doh`) or other IP detection websites (`url:<url>`) to see the public IPs via a specific interface.

 One possible approach is to use [IPvlan network driver](https://docs.docker.com/engine/network/drivers/ipvlan/) to create a virtual network attached to that host interface, and then attach this updater to it.
 Add the following snippet to your Compose file where `<iface>` is the name of the host interface: